kubernetes/website/content/en/docs/tasks/administer-cluster/setup-ha-etcd-with-kubeadm.md

   document assumes these default ports.
 However, they are configurable through the kubeadm config file.
 * Each host must [have docker, kubelet, and kubeadm installed][toolbox].
-* Some infrastructure to copy files between hosts (e.g., ssh).
+* Some infrastructure to copy files between hosts.
+For example `ssh` and `scp` can satisfy this requirement.

-[toolbox]: /docs/setup/independent/install-kubeadm/
+[toolbox]: /docs/tasks/tools/install-kubeadm/

 {{% /capture %}}